eyjohn/evdev.me/_posts/2019-11-09-automated-deployment-with-brigade.md

 ![Screenshot of pipeline in Kashti]({{ "/assets/posts/automated-deployment-with-brigade/pipeline.png" | relative_url }})
 {: refdef}

+The final version of my `brigade.js` can be found on the GitHub repository of this website [eyjohn/evdev.me](https://github.com/eyjohn/evdev.me).

 ## Conclusion

-Using Brigade was a big change to what I'm normally used to with Jenkins, which normally requires me to spend more time configuring my Jenkins instance and development environment on any nodes.
-Brigade on the other hand has very few configuration options and instead relies on users to express their jobs in a single `brigade.js` configuration file, backed by a deployment environment consisting only of containers.
+Using Brigade was a big change to what I'm normally used to with other continuous integration tools such as Jenkins, which normally requires me to spend more time configuring my Jenkins instance and development environment on any nodes.
+Brigade, on the other hand, has very few configuration options and instead relies on users to express their jobs in a single `brigade.js` configuration file, backed by a deployment environment executed only through containers.

 This required a huge mindset shift that emphasises the use of containers to execute the build, test and deployment process.
 This eliminates the need for a large or complex development or testing environment and encourages the use of isolated containers for each job.
 Furthermore, this makes it easier to run tools that might not be compatible with each other or to use new tools as everything is isolated.

 After getting to grips with the Brigade fundamentals (jobs, storage/cache, secrets) I found it very intuitive to express the different jobs required for my project.
 When combined with GitHub integration, it can be used to create a range of workflows without much difficulty.
 Finally, with all the resources of my Kubernetes cluster, Brigade can start the containers whenever or wherever it needs.
-This definitely seems like the next step in the evolution of continuous integration and I'm eager to try use it again for my future projects!
+This certainly seems like the next step in the evolution of continuous integration and I'm looking forward to using it again for my future projects!